 The Bull Terrier is an intelligent, loyal and friendly breed which is a good thing when considering that some dogs are more docile and need to be always in activity.

-Bull Terriers can reach 22 inches in height and weight up to 60 pounds.
 They can live between 10 to 12 years and require regular exercise; otherwise, they quickly become destructive.
 They are not recommended for novice dog owners as they require proper training.

 Due to their energetic personality Bull Terriers need a home with a large space to play, whether it's inside or outside.